 Despite the fact that their real relationship differed greatly from the movie, Smith did portray Pocahontas in an extremely favorable light to the English.
 In fact, Smith’s tales of Pocahontas were the reason why she became famous.
 However, his stories may have been far from truthful.

-Matoaka And The English Captain
+Matoaka And The English Captain John Smith

 In John Smith’s narrative — the story that made Pocahontas famous — the Powhatan tribe captured him and threatened to kill him.
 But then, the chief’s brave daughter intervened to save his life at the last moment.